 The Redstripe Eartheater gets its name both from the red stripes on its sides and its bottom-sifting feeding habits.
 It seems purpose-built for this task with a slanted forehead and eyes located so that they can keep an eye on what is going on around them as they feed.

 The geophagus surinamensis lifespan can be as long as 7 years, though 5 to 6 years is average.
 It grows to be as long as 12 inches, making larger aquariums a requirement for healthy keeping.
-In terms of growth rate, it may take up to 3 years for the Redstripe Eartheater to reach its full size.
+It may take up to 3 years for the Redstripe Eartheater to reach its full size in terms of growth rate.

 Geophagus Surinamensis Care Guide

 Like most South American cichlid species, eartheater cichlids like their water clean and free of ammonia and nitrates.
-Since they do a thorough job rooting the bottom, a good filtration system is a must for them.
+Since they do a thorough job rooting the bottom, a good filtration system is a must.
 The system should be well buried as exposed pipes will get gnawed upon.

 A weekly water-changing regimen is also recommended.
 This can be done manually but with large aquariums quickly becomes too labor-intensive.
 An automated water-changing system will make your life much, much easier.